 Simply put, logging is a record of everything that happens in the application and environment.
 This record can happen by writing to files and log streams.

 Monitoring is about setting up tools that monitor the state of software and the servers it runs on.
 Good monitoring ensures that we get notified about problems a few seconds after they appear.
 Also, it enables us to see a lack of performance and change servers' capacity.

 During the time we implemented DevOps in Codica, we had to change monitoring a few times and find the one that suited our needs the best.
 As a result, we’ve chosen Prometheus with Alertmanager, the tool for alerting and monitoring.

 Security of containers

 Custom users for your container are a must.
 However, you should remember that by being a root in the container, a user has significantly fewer privileges than a root on the host.
-For example, the last one does not have CAP_NET_BIND_SERVICE (kernel capability).
-So, it can't bind lower ports.
+For example, the last one can't bind lower ports.
 Using kernel caps, we can improve the non-root access control.

 So, why is it essential to have a different user?
 Because it's very easy to escape from the container and become a root host.
 You can read more in this blog post about Docker container escapes, and there is also a list of requirements to escape as root and practical examples.

 In short, the general recommendation is to use a private registry and encrypt it if possible.
 Also, use scanners on build and registry built-in.
 Don't create containers in a way that they download anything at the start.